jameshfisher/jameshfisher.com/_posts/2017-04-30-cifilter-multiple-images.md

 ---
-title: "How to pass multiple inputs to a `CIKernel`"
+title: How to pass multiple inputs to a `CIKernel`
-justification: "Vidrio will be using `CIKernel`s with multiple inputs."
+justification: Vidrio will be using `CIKernel`s with multiple inputs.
+tags: []
 ---

 I previously described how to create a custom `CIFilter` which swapped the red and green channels of an input image.
 That filter had a single input parameter: the input image.
 But kernels are C functions, and they can have many parameters of many types.